Animal No Kill Initiative Update Reports

 How is the Animal No Kill Initiative doing?

-The Animal No Kill Program Office at the San Antonio Area Foundation has developed a series of reports to track the status of our City’s 2006 Animal Care Strategic Plan goals based on the format of Nathan Winograd’s 'No Kill Equation'.
+The Animal No Kill program office at the San Antonio Area Foundation has developed a series of reports to track the status of our City’s 2006 Animal Care Strategic Plan goals based on the format of Nathan Winograd’s 'No Kill Equation'.
 The report also shows the grants awarded to nonprofit agencies for No Kill related projects and the gifts received into our Animal No Kill Fund.
-Thank you to all the hard working employees and volunteers across partnering animal welfare agencies that are working diligently to help turn San Anotnio into a No Kill city.
-Help our initiative by caring for pets in your home and neighborhoods and together we will reach No Kill.
-Thank you.
+Thank you to all the hard working employees and volunteers of partnering animal welfare agencies that are working diligently to help turn San Antonio into a No Kill city.
+Help our initiative by caring for pets in your home and neighborhoods, and together we will reach No Kill.

 Helping Make San Antonio a No Kill Community for Companion Animals